 This course offering will take place in a combination of classroom and computer lab.
 Laptops will not be required, however course participants are welcome to bring one if they wish.

-Nicola McNeil is an Associate Professor of HRM and the Head of the Department of Management and Marketing at the La Trobe Business School.
-Nicola is currently working on several research projects in the areas of gender and work, work-life balance and the impact of high performance work practices on employee wellbeing.
+Nicola McNeil is an Associate Professor of Management from the School of Business, Law & Entrepreneurship at Swinburne University of Technology in Melbourne.
+Nicola is currently working on several research projects in the areas of gender and work and the impact of high-performance work practices on employee wellbeing.
 She has received research grants and consultancies from the Canadian Social Sciences and Humanities Research Council, the Australian Federal Government, VicHealth, and a variety of industry partners and not-for-profit organisations.
 Her research has been published in leading journals including the Journal of International Business Studies, the International Journal of HRM and European Sport Management Quarterly.